Seppalee/Projektity-skentely/assignments/assignment1.md

 ###### 3.1.1 Functional requirement 1

 Title: Make a loan
 Desc: User can make a new loan on a book that is available for loaning.
 If not, user can not make the loan.
 In the case item is in loan already, reference the user to FR 3.
+Look use case diagram in 2.2 for reference.

 ###### 3.1.2 Functional requirement 2

 Title: Make a reservation
 Desc: If book is already loaned, user can make reservation for a loan to start after the last loan period has ended.

 ###### 3.1.3 Functional requirement 3

 Title: Extend loan time
 Desc: If no reservation for the book is made, user can select to extend the loan time for one (1) more loan period at a time.

 ###### 3.1.4 Functional requirement 4

 Title: Login
 Desc: JAMK's log in system must be embedded on the site for users to use their existing credentials for login.
 No other way for login will be implemented.

 ##### 3.2 System requirements